 Meditation is an act of focusing attention to be fully aware and in the present moment.
-During a meditative state we allow thoughts to come and go like clouds in the sky and simply observe them without judgment and relinquish the desire to control them.
+During a meditative state we allow thoughts to come and go like clouds in the sky and simply observe them without judgement and relinquish the desire to control them.

 The primary aim for meditation is to train the busy mind in becoming quiet and releasing stress, anxiety and depression from our physical reality.
 Regular meditative practice allows for higher awareness and offers peace and serenity while clearing and letting go of intrusive thoughts that may not serve you.

 Meditation has been shown to impact psychological wellbeing and re-configuration of neurological pathways.
 It also boosts the immune system as well as memory.
 A study conducted by Harvard University found that an eight-week mindfulness meditation program can lead to structural brain changes, including increased grey matter density in the hippocampus (important for learning and memory) and in structures associated with self-awareness, compassion and introspection.

 People who practice meditation tend to have a more positive outlook on life and lower chance of experiencing depression.
 While there are several different types and ways to meditate, here is a simple guide for getting started: